A History of Preston in Hertfordshire

 Football

-Preston Football Club was established in the early 1920s.
+After The Great War, Preston Football Club was established in the early 1920s.
 The team wanted to play at the village’s recreation ground, but its owner, Douglas Vickers, was reluctant to allow this.
-However, some games were played there and the top picture shows the team in front of the pavilion which was built in 1921.
-After a season or so, the pitch was relocated to the meadow behind the pavilion (see right).
+However, some games were played there and the top picture below shows the team in front of the pavilion which was built in 1921.
+After a season or so, the pitch was relocated to the meadow behind the pavilion (see below).
 Here the team enjoyed success winning cup, shield and league honours including holding the ‘mighty Letchworth Town’ to a draw in a cup tie at Letchworth.
 Preston FC played against Kimpton, Union Jacks, Woolmer Green and Walsworth.
 They were ‘lively affairs and sparks used to fly not only amongst the players but also very often from the supporters’.

 Preston football team in the 1950s - with Mrs Seebohm (far left)